 Having set internal standards for green purchasing, Sony makes a conscious effort to choose nonproduction materials when procuring printing paper, stationery and OA equipment, among others.
 Sony employs the same parameters when purchasing finished products, and is mindful when deciding purchasing volume to consider volumes used and inventory levels.
 In Japan, Sony chooses from among recommended products, giving consideration to environmental impact at all stages of a product's life, from resource extraction through to production, distribution, use and disposal.
 Information on recommended products is included in Sony's purchasing system of nonproduction goods, making it possible for individuals in charge of purchasing decisions to give priority to environmentally conscious products.
-Since 2009, Sony Electronics Inc. in the United States has also used a green purchasing catalog, in compliance with the US Environmental Protection Agency and pertinent free trade agreements.
+In the United States, Sony Electronics Inc. has introduced a re-use program that promotes the sharing of surplus office supplies among the company's departments.